overjoyroy/overjoyroy/README.md

 Hi, I’m **Joy**!

 I’m passionate about **neuroimaging, network science, machine learning, and predictive modeling**.
-Currently, I’m pursuing my PhD in Biomedical Informatics at the **University of Pittsburgh**.
+Recently I just finished my PhD in Biomedical Informatics at the **University of Pittsburgh**.
 I enjoy collaborating on projects that push the boundaries of each of these fields and make a meaningful impact.

 ### Get in Touch